alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ### TL;DR

 This post is based on a real-world feature that is used under high-load scenarios.
-The post narrates a series of various performance optimization steps, from BCL API usage to advanced data structures, from bit twiddling hacks to SIMD instructions.
+The post walks through a series of various performance optimization steps, from BCL API usage to advanced data structures, from bit twiddling hacks to SIMD instructions.
 It also covers tools that I usually use to analyze code.

 ### Content

-If you find it interesting you can continue reading or jump to any of the following parts:
+If you find it interesting you can continue reading or jump to any of the sections:

 - Intro
 - Domain
 - The fundamentals of performance:
-  - Measure, measure, measure
+  - Measure, measure, measure!
   - First efficiency then performance
 - Tools and libraries:
-  - BenchmarkDotNet - for benchmarks
+  - BenchmarkDotNet
-  - ILSpy - c# compiler
+  - ILSpy
-  - WinDBG - .NET under the hood
+  - WinDBG
-  - PerfView - swiss army knife
+  - PerfView
-  - Intel VTune Amplifier - heavy artillery for low level profiling TODO PCM Tools??
+  - Intel VTune Amplifier
+TODO PCM Tools??

 - Algorithm
 - Optimizations
   - API
+  - TODO

 ### Intro:

 I work for an advertising technology company (yeah, this is all about banners at the end, I'm sorry for this 😞) and we have a feature that identifies and filters out unwanted bot traffic.

-In this post we discover the algorithm itself and its original implementation.
+In this post we discover the domains area, algorithm used and its original implementation.

  It’s backed by the Aho–Corasick algorithm, a string searching algorithm that matches all strings simultaneously.
 TODO